 ‘Clean white furniture anchors the trend and is particularly striking when finished with marble door fronts or textured stone surfaces.’

-Cheaper than tiling, wallpapering your bathroom can add stunning colour and take plain white tiles to a whole new level.
-Avoid papering directly behind a bath or basin and try sealing the paper with a matt decorator’s varnish.
+Cheaper than tiling, our bathroom wallpaper ideas can add stunning colour and take plain white tiles to a whole new level.
+To get this bathroom trend right, avoid papering directly behind a bath or basin and try sealing the paper with a matt decorator’s varnish.

 As the name suggests, brassware has the metal at its heart, as it’s a durable material.
 Usually the brass core is treated with chrome or nickel to produce the shiny steel look we’ve been in love with for so long.